Sarthakkhemka/Sarthakkhemka/README.md

+## About Me

 My name is Sarthak Khemka.
 A recent graduate with a Bachelors's in Quantitative Economics and Econometrics with a minor in Business from the University of California, San Diego.
 My various Internships have given me experience in Financial Analytics, Marketing, Sales, and Business strategy.
-I am a fast learner and highly motivated to learn and explore different areas
+I am a fast learner and highly motivated to learn and explore different areas.
+In

 Analytics and Visualization tools: SQL, Tableau, Anaplan JMP, MATLAB, MS Excel- Forecasting, VLookups, Pivot tables,